 During the second half of 2019 and the first quarter of 2020 we completed a 28-day preclinical comparative bridging toxicology study, initiated and competed the in-life portion of an additional 90-day preclinical comparative bridging toxicology study, and initiated and completed the clinical dosing for a comparative 4-way crossover clinical bioavailability study versus Lovaza in 36 healthy volunteers.
 Lovaza was identified as the reference-listed drug under Section 505(b)(2) to FDA as part of the regulatory strategy for approval of LYPDISO.
 The comparative bioavailability study to Lovaza involved an open label, single-dose, randomized, 4-way crossover comparison of 4g of LYPDISO to 4g of Lovaza, under both fasted and fed conditions (high-calorie, high-fat breakfast).
 Treatments were administered with at least 14 days between each dosing.
 Plasma free and total EPA, DPA and DHA were measured at baseline and at specified timepoints up to 48-hours post-dose to assess bioavailability.
-Key areas of interest were baseline-free adjusted free and total DPA (secondary).
-Under fasted conditions, baseline-adjusted total EPA and total DPA were substantially higher for LYPDISO improved slightly.
+Key areas of interest were baseline-free adjusted free and total EPA (primary) and baseline-adjusted free and total DPA (secondary).
+Under fasted conditions, baseline-adjusted total EPA and total DPA were substantially higher for LYPDISO compared with Lovaza.
+Similar findings were noted for free EPA and free DPA.
+Under fed conditions, the absorption of Lovaza improved substantially, while that of LYPDISO improved slightly.
 Total omega-3 levels (EPA + DPA + DHA) were approximately 50-60% higher with LYPDISO than with Lovaza after a high fat meal.
-Given that in the fasted state LYPDISO provided improved absorption with a minimal food effect, whereas Lovaza was poorly absorbed unless taken with a high fat meal, this indicated that the free fatty acid formulation of LYPDISO provided improved absorption with a minimal food effect and without the need for a high fat meal for effective absorption.
-Key endpoints and assessments include PK parameters (e.g., AUC, $C{max}$ , $T{max}$ , $t{1/2}$ ) for total EPA, DHA and DPA and comparison of PK parameters for LYPDISO in the fasted and fed (high fat meal) state.
+Given that in the fasted state LYPDISO was very well absorbed, with only a minimal food effect, whereas Lovaza was poorly absorbed unless taken with a high fate meal, this indicated that the free fatty acid formulation of LYPDISO provided improved absorption with a minimal food effect and without the need for a high fat meal for effective absorption.
+Key endpoints and assessments include PK parameters (e.g., AUC, C{max}, T{max}, t{1/2}) for total EPA, DHA and DPA and comparison of PK parameters